 Shiny new modern things are good, but sometimes you want the reassuring embrace of a seasoned veteran.
 And restaurants don’t get more reassuring – or seasoned – than Mr Thomas’s Chop House.
 An iconic, in every sense of the word, restaurant, it opened in 1870 and hasn’t looked back since.
 The building oozes Victorian character (it’s Grade II listed) and the food packs an equally comforting ‘Best of British’ punch.
 Its corned beef hash (made to a secret recipe) is rightly feted.

 Manchester has never been short of flashy Spaniards, and there’s plenty of flair at La Bandera, the best of a host of high-end Spanish eateries to have popped up all over Manchester recently.
 Granted, it’s pricier than some, but this is innovative Iberian cuisine.
 Indulgent, seasonal food, an impressive tasting menu and a delightfully extensive gin selection make this an essential destination.

 Australasia, 1 The Avenue, Spinningfields, Manchester, M3 3AP

 Manchester’s food industry is rightly proud of the fact that you can eat your way around the world without leaving the M postcode.
 Pan-Asian’s side of the bargain is upheld by the stunning Australasia in Spinningfields.
-Its definitely showy – just check out that prism-shaped entrance that literally takes you down under – but the food holds its own.
-A fresh, new menu was introduced in the summer and it’s proved a hit – in particular the irresistible scallops with caramel pork and apple.
+It’s definitely showy – just check out that prism-shaped entrance that literally takes you down under – but the food holds its own.
+The menu is a hit – in particular the irresistible scallops with caramel pork and apple.
 From the robata grill (a traditional Japanese method of cooking over charcoal) we seriously recommend the Szechuan salt and pepper beef skewers.
 Seriously recommend.
 Ok?